sharabshrestha99/sarabshrestha.com.np/CONTRIBUTE.md

 * Ensure all internal links work.
 * Maintain paragraph-style storytelling for chapters.

+## 🛠 Suggestions & Fixes
+- Improve HTML structure or accessibility
+- Propose minimal CSS-only enhancements (when permitted)

+## ✍️ Story Contributions
+- Submit original stories in Markdown or HTML format
+- Provide a title and short summary

 ## Reporting Issues

 If you find a bug or want to suggest a feature: